domainmod/userguide/docs/troubleshooting.md

 <h4>I'm trying to import data using the Domain Queue, but everything is stuck on "Processing".</h4>

-In case there's a problem with the cron job you can also try triggering the queue manually.
+In case there's an issue with the cron job you can also try triggering the queue manually.
 Go to Administration -> Task Scheduler, and then beside "Domain Queue Processing" click the "run now" link (this may take a bit of time to run).
 Then go back to the queue and see if anything has changed.

 If that doesn't work you can try clearing the queue items that are currently processing by going to Administration -> Maintenance, and then clicking on "Clear Queue Processing".
 Now try the last suggestion again to see if running the queue manually through the Task Scheduler helps.